Explicit formulas for the spectral side of the trace formula of SL(2): The Weil explicit formula

-It is also easy to show that equality holds only if $g(x)$ is identically zero.
-Indeed, equality can hold only if $\hat{g}(\rho)=0$ for every $\rho$, whence $\hat{g}(s)$ has at least $(1/\pi +o(1))R\log R$ zeroes in a disk $|s|<R$.
-On the other hand, $\hat{g}(s)$ is an entire function of exponential type, thus if $\hat{g}$ is not identically zero it can have at most $O(R)$ zeroes in the disk $|s|<R$.
-This proves the first implication.

-For the proof of the converse statement, see \cite[p.191-193]{B} for the case of $\zeta(s)$, and \cite{W52} or \cite[p.342]{La} for a general $L(s,\chi)$.
-We note that all proofs in this direction are by contradiction, namely, assuming that there exists a zero of $L(s,\chi)$ with real part different from $\frac12$, then using this zero to produce a test function $g$ on which the functional $W(g)$ is negative. \end{proof}
+\begin{proof}The proof of the theorem is now fairly routine, so we shall describe it only in brief.
+In the forward direction, assuming the Riemann hypothesis, is simple.
+For the converse statement, we refer to \cite{W52} or \cite[p.342]{La} which proceeds by contradiction.
+Namely, assuming that there exists a zero of $L(s,\chi)$ with real part different from $\frac12$, then using this zero to produce a test function $g$ on which the functional $W(g)$ is negative. \end{proof}